 For questions or more information about this course, please email firstname.lastname@example.org or call +31(70) 37 38 695.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

 The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.

-Please note that the deadline to apply for a scholarship to attend this course is 5 October 2021.
+Please note that the deadline to apply for a scholarship to attend this course is 5 October 2021 (for the MENA Scholarship Programme) and 19 October 2021 (for the Orange Knowledge Programme).
 For more information regarding eligibility and application procedures, please visit our Scholarships page.

 The application deadline is 25 March 2022.
 Incomplete applications will be neither accepted nor considered in the selection process.

 After submitting your completed application, you will receive a confirmation of your course registration and an invoice.
 The payment deadline is 4-weeks before the start of the training course.

 Payments can be made by bank transfer or by PayPal.
 We offer the option of paying in one or two instalments.
 An advance payment of 50% secures the reservation of a seat to the training until the payment deadline.
 However, your participation in the course is guaranteed only after receipt of full payment prior to the deadline.